Selected Current Research

 Asymmetries in Spoken Word Perception and Sound Change

 My dissertation research concerns the connection between asymmetries in spoken word perception and asymmetries in rates of sound change in words of different frequencies.
-It combines a corpus-based case-study in New Zealand English with psycholinguistic experimentation and computational modeling.
+It combines a corpus-based case-study in New Zealand English with computational modeling, drawing heavily on results from psycholinguistic experiments in the literature.

 We have built a computational exemplar-theoretic model for the perception/production loop to explore how items of different lexical frequencies may respond to changes in discriminability in the phonological space during sound change.
 The model predicts high-frequency words to change at a faster rate than low-frequency words when the change decreases discriminability, at a slower rate than low-frequency words when the change increases discriminability, and at the same rate as low-frequency words when the change does not affect discriminability.
 This paper forms one of the core chapters of my dissertation.